berachain/beacon-kit/README.md

   </a>
 </div>
 <h2 >
-  A modular framework for building EVM consensus clients ⛵️✨
+  A Modular Framework for Building EVM Consensus Clients ⛵️✨
 </h2>

 _The project is still heavily under construction, see the [disclaimer below](#status)._